 Whether your case goes to trial depends on a number of factors.
 A personal injury claim can take a long while to reach completion.
 During this time, there are numerous opportunities for you and the other side to reach a settlement agreement.
 If a compromise is met to the satisfaction of both parties, a trial will not be necessary.
 However, if all attempts at negotiation and mediation fail, a trial may prove necessary.
-Remember that that there are time limitations in place for filing a lawsuit.
+Remember that there are time limitations in place for filing a lawsuit.

 It is difficult to provide an exact time frame for receipt of award funds.
-First, it depends on the amount of time it takes to complete the settlement of trial process.
+First, it depends on the amount of time it takes to complete the settlement or the trial process.
 Once complete, the judge must enter an order or payment.
 For many cases with smaller awards, payment is received within two to three weeks.
-However, cases involving larger award amounts, out-of-state insurance companies or individual defendants can take much longer for payment.
+However, in cases involving larger award amounts, out-of-state insurance companies or individual defendants can take much longer for payment.

 What is a deposition?